lino-framework/book/docs/admin/snapshot.rst

 If that *archive directory* contains any **snapshots older than 60 days**, the script removes them.
-This is important because :xfile:`make_snapshot.sh` usually also runs as a daily cron job.
-If we didn't take care of removing old snapshots, our server might run out of disk space some time in a far future when we long have forgotten that your daily job is adding a new file every day.
+This is important because :xfile:`make_snapshot.sh` usually also runs as a daily :doc:`cron job
+<cron>`.
+If we didn't take care of removing old snapshots, our server
+might run out of disk space some time in a far future when we long have forgotten that your daily job is adding a new file every day.